Skip to main content

 invalid_clientClient authentication failed

-invalid_grantAuthorization code or refresh token is invalid/expired
+invalid_grantAuthorization code or refresh token is invalid or expired

 invalid_scopeRequested scope is not allowed for this client